 You may decide to move to a new home for any number of reasons, from a promising career to a better school district for your children.
 While your new home offers opportunities for you and your family, living in a new neighborhood after a move can make you feel isolated.
 But you needn’t feel separated from your community for long.

-In this blog, we provide several guidelines to help you and your family begin to integrate into your new community.
+In this blog, we provide several guidelines to help you and your family begin to integrate into your new community after a move.

 Explore the Area Around Your New Home